-Study of Alzheimer's-related protein in healthy adults may shed light on earliest signs of diseaseFebruary 1st, 2012 in Neuroscience /
+Study of Alzheimer's-related protein in healthy adults may shed light on earliest signs of diseaseFebruary 1, 2012 in Medicine & Health / Neuroscience

 Researchers from the Center for Vital Longevity at the University of Texas at Dallas and UT Southwestern Medical Center have completed a large-scale neuroimaging study of healthy adults from age 30 to 90 that measured beta-amyloid proteina substance whose toxic buildup in the brain is a diagnostic marker for Alzheimer's disease.

 The findings, published in the February 1, 2012 online issue of Neurology, the medical journal of the American Academy of Neurology, mark a crucial step toward being able to predict who may be at risk for developing Alzheimer's disease long before symptoms appear.

 Relatively few studies have looked at levels of beta-amyloid in healthy living adults, as until recently, beta-amyloid levels could only be measured at autopsy.
 Few, if any, studies have looked at beta-amyloid levels in middle-aged and younger adults.
 Many investigators now believe that the beginning stages of Alzheimer's disease can precede symptoms of dementia by a decade or more, so data on middle-aged adults is critically important to understanding the transition from a healthy brain to a diseased brain.

 In the new study, researchers measured levels of beta-amyloid protein in the brains of 137 cognitively healthy adults between the ages of 30 and 89 using an amyloid imaging agent.
 The researchers found that beta-amyloid levels increased with age across the entire age span and that about 20% of adults aged 60 and older had particularly high levels of beta-amyloid.